rishavbharti/news-aggregator/README.md

 This project serves as a backend for a News Aggregator application which allows one to create an account, add their preferences and read news articles based on them.

 This service is implemented in [Node.js](https://nodejs.org/en) using [Express](https://expressjs.com/).
-It stores the tasks in a custom-built [In-memory database](https://github.com/rishavbharti/taskmanager/tree/development/src/db/index.js).
+It stores the data in a custom-built [In-memory database](https://github.com/rishavbharti/news-aggregator/tree/development/src/db/index.js).

 ## Project Setup